 Discount Class C: Properties that become substantially unfurnished and unoccupied which have been such for a continuous period of less than three months will have no charge for the first three months and will then revert to a full charge.

-A property that is unoccupied and unfurnished for over two years is classed as a Long Term Empty property and will be subject to a 150% charge.
+A property that is unoccupied and unfurnished for over two years is classed as a Long Term Empty property and will be subject to an additional premium of 50% on the basic full charge.
 This is in accordance with Section 11B of the Local Government Finance Act 1992, which gave councils the power to charge a premium in these circumstances.

 Discount Class D: To qualify for this discount the property must meet the same criteria that were required under the previous Class A exemption (which was abolished from 1 April 2013);